Pipeline Stages

 - When a stage reaches

-succeeded, the CLI prints stage analytics (duration and cost when available)
+succeeded, the CLI prints stage analytics (duration and cost when available) - Non-TTY/plain output also emits running-stage detail changes so retry/error progress is visible outside the interactive UI

 For stages that produce multiple units of work, Ideon emits item-level status rows with the same state model (pending, running, succeeded, failed).